GannettDigital/simulato/README.md

     * Actions are used act on the system under test, retrieve data, and anything else that is desired during test execution
     *  The actions format is loosely based on STRIPS and similar techniques for specifying actions within a planning domain
     *  Actions consist of: parameters, preconditions, perform, and effects
-* Parameters
-    * `instanceName`
-        * The unique name of the component which was given upon creation
-    * `options`
-        * The options for the component
-    * `dataStore`
-        * The utility used to store data during test execution and planning
 * Action properties
     * `<SOME_ACION>`
         * The name of the first level property is the name of the action